alex-riz-NE/project-fall25-alex-riz-NE/src_observable/index.md

 # Research Motivation

 Patients with post-stroke aphasia face unique barriers:
 - Communication difficulties impede reporting of symptoms or adverse drug effects
 - Mental-health conditions (depression, anxiety, PTSD) are **underdiagnosed** in aphasia populations
 - Sedatives, antipsychotics, and anticholinergic medications may **worsen cognitive or functional recovery**
-- Polypharmacy increases the cumulative risk of adverse drug events, falls, delirium, and readmission
+- Polypharmacy increases the cumulative risk of adverse drug events and readmission

-These concerns motivate the project’s central questions:

 ---